Bear alarm clocks are going off now

-Bears’ internal alarm clocks start ringing in March, with many adult male bears emerging from their dens sometime this month.
+Bears’ internal alarm clocks start ringing in March, with many adult male bears emerging from their dens during the month of March.
 Next to wake up will be juveniles of both sexes, then female bears with yearlings and solitary females.
 Mother bears with newborn cubs are the last to poke their noses out into the world.
 After not eating or drinking for several months, it’s time for water, stretching and wandering around.
 Soon after getting their bearings, bears start looking for food.

-Now is the time to double-check your to-do list and make sure there’s nothing that will attract bears to your home or property.
+Now is a great time to download our free Be BearWise At-Home Checklist and make sure there’s nothing that will attract bears to your home or property.
 A few hours of prevention now can save you a lot of time and trouble later.

 Think Like a Bear